DizkoDan/cyberjunx-chirpy-test/_posts/2011-02-02-sleep-was-only-a-partial-succe.md

 ---
 id: 1524
-title: 'Sleep was only a partial succe...'
+title: 'Sleep was only a partial succe'
 date: '2011-02-02T21:29:24-04:00'
 author: DizkoDan
 layout: post